HedgehogDevelopment/HedgehogDevelopment.github.io/avtor/importexport.markdown

 Avtor allows the content editor to export items from Sitecore to an XML or CSV file.
 These files can be opened in spreadsheet programs like Excel to perform much more sophisticated analysis of Sitecore content than Avtor provides.
 One of the unique features of Avtor is the ability to import updated export files back into Sitecore.
 This offers the content editor very powerful editing and analysis tools.

 ## Exporting items
 Avtor allows the content editor to export items from their Sitecore content tree.
-When exporting items, Avtor will start at the item in the top of the Avtor content tree find all items the content editor has access to.
+When exporting items, Avtor will start with the item at the top of the Avtor content tree and find all items the content editor has access to.
 This can create very large exports if the content editor starts Avtor at the top of all content.
 When exporting items from Avtor, it is a good practice to open Avtor at the top of the items the user wants to export.
 For more information on opening Avtor at a specific location, please see [Starting in the Content Editor](/avtor/gettingstarted.html#starting-in-the-content-editor).

 Avtor only exports field values from the current Field Set.
-This allows the content editor to limit the fields in the export to the ones they are interested updating or analyzing in Excel.
+This allows the content editor to limit the fields in the export to the ones they are interested in updating or analyzing in Excel.

 Once Avtor has been opened at the appropriate export location and the desired Field Set is selected, click on the Export Items ribbon button and choose the export options from the Export Items dialog.